wp-plugins/wordbooker/readme.txt

 == Upgrade Notice ==

 If you've upgrading from my forked version of Robert's Wordbook plugin ( http://wordpress.org/extend/plugins/wordbook ) then you'll have to remove the old version first as it's a new application and uses different API keys.
 If you dont want to lose track of any posts you've published with my version then BEFORE you de-install, export the wordbook_postcomments table.
 Then remove the old app, install this one, set up your configuration and then import the wordbook_postcomments table.

 If you are upgrading from an earlier version of wordbooker then DO NOT deactivate the plugin before you upgrade as this will remove the tables.
 Simply delete the contents of the wordbooker folder and upload the new version.

 == Changelog ==

+= Version 1.6 :  22/01/2010 =
+ - Added custom "tags" to Post Attribute and Status lines.
+ - Added "Current logged in user" as an option for the target FB account
+ - Added ability to choose to post to FB Wall, Fan Page Wall or both.
+ - Fixed bug relating to extract length.
+ - Added status_update permission check as this sometimes seems to fail.
+ - Tidied up the handling of the options page for users with no wordbooker configuration

-= Version 1.5  :  06/01/2010 =
+= Version 1.5  :  10/01/2010 =
  - Added check for "old" versions of the Facebook Client files which other plugins might be using.
  - Further refinement of extract routine.
  - User selectable "action link" for posts made to Facebook.